Stretchy melty and so cheesy you won’t believe you made it yourself vegan mozzarella! Super easy, divine on pizza and grilled cheese sandwiches!

 And all you need is some easy ingredients like cashews, lemon juice, garlic powder, maple syrup, nutritional yeast, agar agar powder, tapioca starch, tahini and coconut oil!

 Okay, granted, agar agar powder isn’t your ‘average’ ingredient, but it’s a must when it comes to making your own vegan cheese (and making some vegan jello too!) so from now on, keep it as a pantry staple.

-To make this vegan mozzarella you simply blend up all your ingredients in your blender, and then pour out into a saucepan and bring to the boil, stirring constantly.
+- To make this vegan mozzarella you simply blend up all your ingredients in your blender, and then pour that out into a saucepan and bring to the boil, stirring constantly.

 This isn’t the type of cheese you will slice, even after it’s been in the fridge a few days and firmed up a lot.
 It’s always going to stay a soft cheese that you will break off into mozzarella balls or spread out onto a sandwich.

 There is no need to soak the cashews.
 You don’t need to soak the cashews first for this.
 I tried a version where I soaked the cashews for 15 minutes in boiling water and a version where I didn’t soak them at all.
 I didn’t notice any difference at all.